nahumck/nahumck.me/posts/2016/04/rolling-your-own.md

 There are a lot of apps out there for journaling, but I’ve only tried [Day One](https://geo.itunes.apple.com/us/app/day-one-2-diary-+-journal/id1044867788?at=1001l4VZ&ct=nahumck_me) and [Momento](https://geo.itunes.apple.com/us/app/momento-private-diary-daily/id980592846?at=1001l4VZ&ct=nahumck_me).
 A lot of people love those apps, and they get the job done.
 But for me, they never really captured my interest to write, defeating the purpose of a journal.

 I think that the problem with using these apps is that it’s yet another source of mental overhead for me.
 Sure, I could use Day One.
 It looks sharp, and satisfies the singular need.
 But that doesn’t _feel_ good to me.
-I like rolling my own solution.[\[1\]](#fn-1 "see footnote") I don’t have to figure out how to save things in a special way or how to back up to my own solution so that I don’t lose the data.
+I like rolling my own solution.[^1] I don’t have to figure out how to save things in a special way or how to back up to my own solution so that I don’t lose the data.

 This friction, albeit not horrible, really didn’t sit well with me for whatever reason.
 If I’m going to do more journaling, I needed a better solution that works for me.
 I need to use something that allows me to write the way I like to write.
 I need something I can make my own.
 And it just so happens, I use it daily.